-- Explain the role of chemical and biological engineering in the biotechnology field, particularly as it pertains to diagnostics and monitoring. - Coherently share the following for any published scientific manuscript: - Paper hypotheses and aims, - Diagram of the project study design, - Listing the key chemical and physical concepts employed, - o Interpretation of the results, and - \circ $\;$ Context of the advance in terms of clinical and/or environmental utility.
+- Explain the role of chemical and biological engineering in the biotechnology field, particularly as it pertains to diagnostics and monitoring. - Review the basic concepts around defining health and disease - Digging into the technologies of two devices - Calculations behind the principles of the devices conducted, reviewed, and interrogated - Discuss and define a diagnostic. - Contextualize the importance of context (from patient genotype to a disease's natural history) and indicate how that may influence how well a diagnostic works as well as how to interpret the results. - Coherently share the following for any published scientific manuscript: - Paper hypotheses and aims, - Diagram of the project study design, - Listing the key chemical and physical concepts employed, - Interpretation of the results, and - Context of the advance in terms of clinical and/or environmental utility.